smart-on-fhir/Swift-FHIR/README.md

 FHIR Profile Data Models
 ------------------------

-Classes are generated from FHIR profiles with our [Python FHIR parser](https://github.com/smart-on-fhir/fhir-parser).
+Classes are generated from FHIR profiles with our [Python FHIR parser][fhir-parser].

 ### Verbousness